 Are you thinking of starting a t-shirt company?
-When I first thought of starting my t-shirt company, Tees for Change, in 2007, I had no idea where to begin! knew I had a great idea for my t-shirts, but I was pretty much clueless about everything else!
+When I first thought of starting my t-shirt company, Tees for Change, I had no idea where to begin! knew I had a great idea for my t-shirts, but I was pretty much clueless about everything else!
 So I went online and learned as much as I could about starting a t-shirt company.

 Here are 10 tips for starting a t-shirt company